 He decided to wait till the end of the school year at the school.
-If that failed, he could follow the boy to the Weasley homestead and then try his luck.
+If that failed, he could follow the boy to his house and then try his luck there.
 Perhaps Pettigrew will have become complacent enough by then.

 He didn't have to wait that long.
 Fate finally seemed to favour him when he saw the same lanky boy struggling with something small.
 As the thing escaped and started running away followed by the owner, Sirius knew that it was Pettigrew.
 Ginger seemed to agree as he too started chasing Pettigrew.
 He didn't even think.
 Transforming, he rushed at the boy just as he caught hold of the rat.

 When the door had opened of its own accord, Sirius knew that somebody invisible had entered the room.
 He had seen James do it often enough.
 The fresh set of footprints on the otherwise dusty floor was further proof.
 Whoever it was, was an adult, judging by the size of the feet, and a complete novice in using Invisibility Cloaks.
-After all, standing on the dusty section of the floor like that was a very amateurish mistake.
+After all, tiptoeing through the dusty section of the floor like that where your footsteps can easily be seen was a very amateurish mistake.

 Making sure to keep his hand on the wand he had pilfered from the warden, he shifted his gaze to the rat as he kept a watch on the floor using his peripheral vision.
 He wanted to be able to see the person hiding under the cloak before cursing him.
 He had a hunch as to who it was.
 Years of being in that twit's company had sensitised him to the git's presence.
+He could practically smell the greasiness emanating from the man's hair.
 He wanted the pleasure of seeing the other man's face before his hex hit him.